Bethss/Games-Programming-Tasks/README.md

 # Games-Programming-Tasks

 Unfortunately this summer has probably been my worst ever, I've been having some family problems and it has severly impacted my ability to dedicate as much time as I would have loved to each of these inidividual projects.
+I even made custom fonts using photoshop haha

 I will likely retake this course!